Skip to Content

 Complaints about lawyers by lawyers

 We often receive complaints by lawyers about the behaviour of other lawyers who they engage with in the course of legal practice.
-Some of the issues raised in these complaints do not warrant our intervention and/or raise issues that could or should have been resolved between the lawyers directly.
+Some of the issues raised in these complaints do not warrant our intervention.
+Others could or should have been resolved between the lawyers directly.

 We have outlined below the types of complaints we may investigate and those we are unlikely to consider.
 Please read the full operational guideline for detailed information on complaints by lawyers about lawyers here.